rust-lang/blog.rust-lang.org/content/what-does-it-take-to-ship-rust-in-safety-critical.md

 - Stability is operational: teams need to explain what upgrades change, manage dependency drift, and map target tier policies to their platform reality.
 - Async is appealing for middleware and event-driven systems, but the runtime and qualification story is not settled for higher-criticality use.

-We make four recommendations: create target-focused readiness checklists, document dependency lifecycle patterns, identify artifact boundaries for async runtimes, and treat C/C++ interop as part of the safety story.
+We make five recommendations: establish ecosystem-wide MSRV conventions, create target-focused readiness checklists, document dependency lifecycle patterns, define requirements for safety-case friendly async runtimes, and treat C/C++ interop as part of the safety story.

 ## Get involved